ithinkdancan/custom-sidebars/readme.txt

 Once you have the plugin activated you will find all new features inside your "Widgets" screen!
 There you will be able to create and manage your own sidebars.

-You can find some simple tutorials on the [Custom sidebars plugin web page](http://marquex.es/541/custom-sidebars-plugin-v0-8)
+Find more functionality and usage information on the [Custom Sidebars Pro page](http://premium.wpmudev.org/project/custom-sidebars-pro/).

 == Frequently Asked Questions ==

-= How do begin to work with the plugin? =
+= How do I begin working with this plugin? =

-Here there is an old [video tutorial](http://vimeo.com/18746218) about how to set up your first sidebars.
+Please refer to <a href="http://premium.wpmudev.org/project/custom-sidebars-pro/#usage">>the usage section of Custom Sidebars Pro</a>

+= Why can't I see a widget menu? =

+This plugin requires your theme to have widget areas enabled, if you don't have widget areas enabled you probably need to use a different theme that does!

 = Where do I set my sidebars up? =